the-turing-way/the-turing-way/communications/blogs/turing_joins_binder_federation.md

 ## The Binder Federation

-- pooling our resources for a sustainable, open source infrastructure
+- pooling our resources for a sustainable, open-source infrastructure
 - it's important for resilience, sustainability and social good

 [The Binder Federation](https://blog.jupyter.org/the-international-binder-federation-4f6235c1537e) is an experiment in open infrastructure for data science and beyond.
-It is a community of scientists and open source developers dedicated to scientific reproducibility, communicating ideas through interactive computing, and providing real-time access to results and analyses.
+It is a community of scientists and open-source developers dedicated to scientific reproducibility, communicating ideas through interactive computing, and providing real-time access to results and analyses.
 The Binder Federation provides interactive data analytics environments to roughly 10,000 unique repositories via 300,000 launches a month, and it relies on its team of partner BinderHubs to collaborate in providing this service.

 _Turing Way_ contributor [Dr Sarah Gibson](https://www.turing.ac.uk/people/researchers/sarah-gibson) is also a [mybinder.org](https://mybinder.org) operator.
 The operators are responsible for the day-to-day operations and maintainance of the main website.
-She was therefore perfectly positioned to lead this project bringing the Turing into the Binder Federation.
+She was therefore perfectly positioned to lead this project and bring the Turing into the Binder Federation.

 > I'm so excited that we've successfully merged our resources at the Turing into the mybinder.org infrastructure!
-This achievement marks Binder's maturity as a federated project and the Turing's commitment to supporting open source tooling and communities.
+> This achievement marks Binder's maturity as a federated project and the Turing's commitment to supporting open-source tooling and communities.
 >
 > -- Dr Sarah Gibson